 This guide is for you, a mentee in the Conflux mentorship program.
-We are happy to welcome you to the third round of the mentorship program, where we have gathered and matched 170+ mentors and 170+ mentees across different engineering and technical backgrounds.
-We are building on top of our previous experience, with an even bigger program than before.
-This time, you will be a part of it.
+We are happy to welcome you to the sixth round of the mentorship program, where we have gathered and matched 140 mentors and 140 mentees across different engineering and technical backgrounds.